Mary Mallon

-Mary Mallon (September 23, 1869 – November 11, 1938), commonly known as Typhoid Mary, was an Irish-born American cook who is believed to have infected between 51 and 122 people with typhoid fever.
-The infections caused three confirmed deaths, with unconfirmed estimates of as many as 50.
-She was the first person in the United States identified as an asymptomatic carrier of the pathogenic bacterium Salmonella typhi.
-She was forcibly quarantined twice by authorities, the second time for the remainder of her life because she persisted in working as a cook and thereby exposed others to the disease.
-Mallon died after a total of nearly 30 years quarantined.
-Her popular nickname has since become a term for persons who spread disease or other misfortune.
+Mary Mallon (September 23, 1869 – November 11, 1938), commonly known as Typhoid Mary, was an Irish-born cook who lived in the United States from a young age and is believed to have infected up to fifty-seven people with the bacteria that cause typhoid fever.
+The infections caused three confirmed deaths.
+She was the first person in the U.S. to be identified as an asymptomatic carrier of Salmonella typhi bacteria.